cyrildewit/eloquent-viewable/README.md

 ---

-This Laravel package allows you to associate views with Eloquent models.
+**Eloquent Viewable** is a minimalistic and flexible analytics package for Laravel that enables seamless tracking of views for your Eloquent models.
+Whether you’re building a blog, an e-commerce platform, or any other application that benefits from tracking user interactions, this package provides a way to monitor views directly within your Laravel project without needing third-party analytics services.

-Once installed you can do stuff like this:
+Once installed, you can track and retrieve views effortlessly:

 ```php
 // Return total views count